-Besides listening to the voices of the letters, we have also come to view the materials differently.
+Besides listening to the voices of the letters, we have also come the view the materials differently.
 Since we first encountered the collection, our experience has been changed by other voices, the colleagues we have met along the way.
 After Felten's death in 2013 we determined to continue her work, reaching out to other specialists we connected with both accidentally and on purpose.
-Our core team, Signed, Sealed, and Undelivered, now includes scholars of correspondence, literary, and material culture (Nadine Akkerman and Daniel Starza Smith) and conservation and curatorial sciences (Jana Dambrogio and Koos Havelaar).
-Their expertise has profoundly altered how we approach the collection.
-In short, we have become interested not only in the content of the undelivered letters (uncovering fascinating stories from the archives) but also in the often invisible structures that governed early modern correspondence networks, including the production of paper and wax, the practice of letter writing, the functioning of international postal services, and issues of privacy.
-The work of our colleague Jana Dambrogio in particular has fundamentally changed how we approach our materials.
-The Thomas F. Peterson (1957) Conservator at the Massachusetts Institute of Technology Libraries, she has revolutionized the field of paper conservation by creating the field of "letterlocking": the process by which a substrate such as paper, parchment, or papyrus has been folded and secured shut to function as its own envelope.41 Crucially, how a letter was locked could enhance its security while acting as an authentication device, not unlike a signature.
+Our core team, Signed, Sealed, & Undelivered (SSU) now includes scholars of correspondence, literary, and material culture (Nadine Akkerman and Daniel Starza Smith) and conservation and curatorial sciences (Jana Dambrogio and Koos Havelaar).
+Their expertise has profoundly altered the ways in which we approach the collection.
+In short, we have become interested not just in the content of the undelivered letters (uncovering fascinating stories from the archives), but also in the often invisible structures that governed early modern correspondence networks, ranging from the production of paper and wax, the practice of letterwriting, the functioning of international postal services, and issues of privacy.
+The work of our colleague Jana Dambrogio in particular has fundamentally changed the ways in which we approach our materials.
+The Thomas F. Peterson (1959) Conservator at MIT Libraries, she has revolutionized the field of paper conservation by creating the field of "letterlocking": the process by which a substrate such as paper, parchment, or papyrus has been folded and secured shut to function as its own envelope.
+41 Crucially, the way in which a letter was locked could enhance its security while acting as an authentication device, not unlike a signature.